In part one of this two-article series on freelance business finances, we will focus on businesses that are just starting out.

 If you’ve been in the game for a while, feel free to skip to the second post when it becomes available.
 No matter what stage your business is in, improved financial record-keeping and great habits can save you time and stress while opening the door for growth.

 Today, we’ll look at why records are important, how to build your war chest, and how and when to hire an accountant.
-We’ll also discuss the criteria you should use when selecting software for invoicing, receipt storage, and accounts management.
+We’ll also discuss the criteria you should use when selecting a software for invoicing, receipt storage, and accounts management.

 Why should you worry about accounting?